Dr. Crisp is a Professor and Chair of the Adult and Higher Education programs

 at Oregon State University.
 Her scholarship seeks to identify practices and

-policies that can reduce inequities in college outcomes for students enrolled at
+policies that can reduce inequities in transfer and college outcomes for students

 To date, her research has focused on developing a mentoring framework to

 explain how students experience and receive various forms of mentoring support.

 She is particularly interested in conducting research that supports and uplifts

 Latinx students and other minoritized students who attend accessible institutions.

 Gloria served as Editor-in-Chief of New Directions for Institutional Research